Jamesits/acr-cache-proxy/README.md

 ## Notes

+### Feature Parity

+- This program only proxies metadata.
+Azure CR serves container image layers through a redirection to a Azure Blob URL; this URL will not be proxied by us.
+- Only [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec/blob/v1.0.1/spec.md) APIs are supported.

 ### Security

 Docker [does not support any form of authentication on registry mirrors](https://github.com/moby/moby/issues/30880), so no authentication can be implemented.
 Please protect the HTTP endpoint from untrusted networks.
-It's better to run one instance per host, and only listen on the loopback address.
+It's recommended to run one instance per host, and only listen on the loopback address.

 ### Availability

-`registry-mirrors` option is failsafe.
+Docker daemon's `registry-mirrors` option is failsafe.
 If one mirror does not work, other mirrors and then the original endpoints will be tried.
 Just make sure you don't hit the annoying rate limit.

 The program is mostly stateless.
 HA can be achieved by simply running multiple instances of it or load-balancing them with a TCP/HTTP LB.